Bear-kai/Bear-kai.github.io/content/authors/admin/_index.md

   url: https://www.sjtu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: Stay simple! be happy!
+bio: Stay simple!
+Be happy!

 # Interests to show in About widget
 interests: